umdfiresa2024/team-phoenix-mesa/README.md

-metro is open. this is not a good model as it only considers one variable. we would need to add more variables to see if any hidden variables might be affecting the levels of pollution in our areas. so we begin to add more regression to see how the variable “Metro Open” changes with each regression and added variable.
+metro is open. this is not a good model as it only considers one variable. we would need to add more variables to see if any hidden variables might be affecting the levels of pollution in our areas. so we begin to add more to the regression to see how the variable “Metro Open” changes with each regression and added variable.

 ``` r